rushidarge/Boundary-Patch-Refinement-Paper-Implementation-/README.md

 2. Feed the concatenated image and mask patch into a binary segmentation network
 3. Perform binary segmentation to refine the coarse boundaries
-4. Reassemble the refined boundary patches into a compact instance-level mask The BPR framework has shown significant improvements over the Mask R-CNN baseline on the Cityscapes benchmark.
+4. Reassemble the refined boundary patches into a compact instance-level mask
+5.
+The BPR framework has shown significant improvements in the segmentation of the Mask R-CNN model.

 This repository provides a Python implementation of the Boundary Patch Refinement (BPR) algorithm for image segmentation, as described in the research paper: [https://arxiv.org/abs/2104.05239].
 BPR refines blurry object boundaries in instance segmentation masks, improving accuracy and performance.